.

 There are three P.E.N.
 Centres in Switzerland, one for the German-speaking, one for the French-speaking, and one for the Italian-speaking writers.
 P.E.N.
 Suisse romande entertains close relations with the other two Swiss Centres, the Deutschschweizer P.E.N.
 Zentrum and the Centro P.E.N. della Svizzera italiana e retoromancia.
 In 2005 the three P.E.N.
 Centres in Switzerland signed an agreement so as to coordinate nationwide activities, such as participation in the Geneva book fair and in conferences on behalf of writers in prison.
 The Presidency of the new coordinating committee rotates.
 First president was Kristin Schnider of the Swiss-German PEN, current president is Alfred de Zayas/Mousse Boulanger of the Suisse romand Centre.
 Next president will be Franca Tiberto of the Swiss-Italian Centre.

-P.E.N.
-Centre Suisse romande was founded in 1949, and it welcomes all French-speaking writers residing in Switzerland.
-Most of our members come from Geneva, Nyon, Lausanne, Vevey, Montreux, Aigle, Leysin, Martigny, Sion, Sierre, Fribourg, Morat, Neuchatel, La Chaux de Fonds, Delemont, Yverdon, but, of course, some reside in the frontier regions of Gex, Ferney-Voltaire and even Thonon-les-Bains.
+The Club welcomes all French-speaking writers residing in Switzerland, most members coming from Geneva, Nyon, Lausanne, Vevey, Montreux, Aigle, Leysin, Martigny, Sion, Sierre, Fribourg, Morat, Neuchâtel, La Chaux de Fonds, Delemont, Yverdon, but, of course, some reside in the frontier regions of Gex, Ferney-Voltaire and even Thonon-les-Bains.
 On 11 March 2006, the General Assembly of our Centre elected me as its new President for a term of three years, thus following in the distinguished footsteps of the admirable Geneva poet Vahe Godel, the novelist and philosopher Fawzia Assaad, the poet and editor Alexis Koutchoumow, the television commentator Jean-Pierre Moulin and the great Denis de Rougemont.
-At the Geneva book fair (27 April to 1 May 2006) we had our own stand and many of our poets, essayists and novelists came to meet with other authors and sign their books.

 Charters: